(Thanks to Pete Clukey for his information)

 Finally also from General Electric certificates have been handed over to 104 pilots.

-Beneath an example from such a certificate which Antiono Fogliani received after achieving 3000hours on the F-104 and Ioannis Bekas earlier on after achieving 2000 hours.
+Beneath an example from such a certificate which Antiono Fogliani received after achieving 3000hours on the F-104 and Ioannis Bekas earlier on after achieving 2000 hours and Peter Otto Andersen for 1000 hours.

 Within Air National Guard also certificates were given to pilots who showed skills above expectations.
 An example of such a certificate can be found beneath.